olayemi5/alx-system_engineering-devops/0x00-shell_basics/README.md

-**The file 6-firstdirectory contains script of craete a directory Holberton** **The file 7-movethatfile contains script to move file to folder** **The file 8-firstdelete contains script to delete file in /tmp/holberton folder**
+**The file 6-firstdirectory contains script of craete a directory Holberton** **The file 7-movethatfile contains script to move file to folder** **The file 8-firstdelete contains script to delete file in /tmp/holberton folder** **The file 9-firstdirdeletion contains script to delete folder holberton**